-For administrators who manage Chrome Browser or Chrome devices for a business or school.
+For administrators who manage Chrome browser or Chrome OS devices for a business or school.

-GeneralHow is Chrome Browser for the enterprise different than the consumer Chrome Browser?
+GeneralHow is Chrome browser for the enterprise different from the consumer Chrome browser?

 Chrome supports administration features on Windows, Mac, and Linux.